-- 1. A department office provides administrative support for students regarding course activities in the Second Cycle Degree. - 2.
-Questions and documents concerning the student's academic record (enrolment, transfers, fees, student mobility, etc.) are the purview of the student administration office. - 3.
+- 1. A department office provides administrative support for students regarding course activities in the Second Cycle Degree. - As to matters and applications relating to student careers (enrolments, qualification assessment, transfers, fees, student mobility, etc.), responsibility lies with the following Units: Student Career Management, Enrolment Procedure and Student Information, Admission Office, and Student's Career Management. - 3.
 A Centre of Orientation (C.OR) also exists to help students in choosing their course of study while at university and with job placement when they graduate.
 The services provided by the C.OR can be viewed at the following webpage: http://cor.unipv.it/.

-PART TWO - ORGANIZATION OF DIDACTIC ACTIVITIES
+PARTTWO-ORGANIZATION OF DIDACTIC ACTIVITIES